risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose.md

 docker compose up -d
 ```

-### Start a cluster on other s3 compatible object storage
+### Start a cluster on other S3-compatible object storage systems

 If you want to deploy RisingWave on other s3 compatible storage, you need to customize these configurations.